jaimintheprimecoder/ReactTestingcode/README.md

 # ReactTestingcode
-In this repo, I've shared my react js for applications
+In this repo, I've shared my react js code for applications